-In 2015 and 2016, we also had a research and development fee obligation to a third party for its assistance in the development of our first generation spine system and our locking cannulated blade and locking proximal femur hip systems.
-As of December 31, 2015 and 2016 and June 30, 2017 (unaudited), this fee obligation was \$1,517, \$0 and \$0, respectively.
-The research and development fee expired during the year ended December 31, 2016.
-At the conclusion of the contract, we paid \$341 and the remaining balance of \$889 was recognized in other income in the statement of operations.
+At December 31, 2014 and 2015, we also had a research and development fee obligation to a third-party for their assistance in the development of our first generation spine system and our locking cannulated blade and locking proximal femur hip systems.
+This fee obligation totaled \$2,058 and \$1,517, respectively.